Featured Sustainable Producer Spotlight Story

 So while not every farmer may use the same set of strategies to minimize inputs on their farms, the Williams brothers know that the "team" approach, using science to guide their decisions, is a win-win for their land, their wallets, and the environment.
 What is good for business can also be good for our environment.

-This story is the second in a series of articles provided in partnership with the Suwannee River Water Management District, the University of Florida's Institute of Food and Agricultural Sciences, the Suwannee River Partnership and the Florida Department of Agriculture and Consumer Services' Office of Agriculture Water Policy.
+This story is the third in a series of articles provided in partnership with the Suwannee River Water Management District, the University of Florida's Institute of Food and Agricultural Sciences, the Suwannee River Partnership and the Florida Department of Agriculture and Consumer Services' Office of Agriculture Water Policy.
 This series highlights the remarkable work of local farmers practicing sustainable and environmental best management practices.
-This story was written by extension program assistant, Andrew Horvath in collaboration with SRWMD staff.
+The interview, article, and photo were submitted by Natalie B. Parkell, UF/IFAS staff writer.

 The Sustainable Producer Spotlight is offered as a celebration of those who practice sustainable and organic agriculture and is not intended as an endorsement of the featured operations or products.

 This page was last updated on: July 5, 2016